awatson1978/dropzone-ui/README.md

 app-tag-creation-ui
 ===================

-Simple UI utility for uploading CSV file to a REST endpoint.
+Super simple UI utility for uploading CSV file to a REST endpoint.

 Installation